1. Does the University of Michigan neurology program come with matched internships in Ann Arbor?

-This year, our interviews will go from late October through early January.
-Most interview days are on Wednesdays, but one will be on a Friday.
-There is usually a dinner with the residents the night before.
+This year, our interviews will go from mid-October through late December or early January.
+Scheduled interview days are often on Wednesdays, but with all interviews being virtual this year, we may offer some individual interviews on other days.

 4. What is the office for health equity and inclusion (OHEI)?

 The University of Michigan Department of Neurology is committed to the recruitment and career development of individuals from various backgrounds.
 The OHEI provides house officers in our program with mentoring, networking, travel assistance to professional conferences, and other career development support.

 5. What types of visas do you sponsor?

 The University of Michigan Graduate Medical Education office will only accept a J1 visa.
 The visa is obtained by the applicant through the ECFMG during credentialing.

 6. Do you require clinical training in the United States?